 The declaration of distributions to our shareholders and the amount of such distributions are at the discretion of our board of directors.
-Our present intention is to make quarterly and special distributions to our common shareholders so that at least 50% of our net income attributable to our common shares each calendar year has been distributed prior to April of the subsequent calendar year, subject to adjustments for changes in common shares outstanding.
-In setting the level of shareholder distributions, our board of directors takes into account, among other things, our earnings, our financial condition, our working capital needs and new investment opportunities.
-Our ability to make distributions is subject to certain restrictions under the Delaware Limited Liability Company Act, or the Delaware LLC Act.
-Under the Delaware LLC Act, a limited liability company generally is not permitted to make a distribution if, after giving effect to the distribution, the liabilities of the company will exceed the value of the company's assets.
-In addition, it is possible that some of our future financing arrangements could contain provisions restricting our ability to make distributions.
+In setting the level of shareholder distributions, if any, our board of directors takes into account, among other things, our earnings, our financial condition, our working capital needs and new opportunities.
+While the Delaware Limited Liability Company Act does not specifically impose any restrictions on our ability to make distributions, other laws may impose certain restrictions and in certain circumstances could impose an obligation on shareholders to return distributions.
+Our current intention is to make distributions to our shareholders in a per share amount equal to at least 50% of our annual net taxable income per share.
 Shareholders generally will be subject to U.S. federal income tax (and any applicable state and local taxes) on their respective allocable shares of our net taxable income regardless of the timing or amount of distributions we make to our shareholders.
 On August 7, 2009, our board of directors authorized our first distribution to our shareholders of \$1.50 per share for the quarter ended June 30, 2009.
-The distribution was paid on September 15, 2009 to our shareholders of record as of September 1, 2009.
-On November 9, 2009, our board of directors authorized a distribution to our shareholders of \$1.00 per share for the quarter ended September 15, 2009 to our shareholders of record as of December 1, 2009.
-The distribution will be paid on December 15, 2009 to our shareholders of record as of December 1, 2009.
-The September 15, 2009 distribution and the December 15, 2009 distribution represent approximately 36.7% and 41.0% of our net income for the six month period ended June 30, 2009 and the three month period ended September 30, 2009, respectively.
+The distribution will be paid on September 15, 2009 to our shareholders of record as of September 1, 2009.
+This distribution represents 36.7% of our estimated net taxable income for the first six months of the 2009 fiscal year.
 We cannot assure you that we will make any future distributions to our shareholders and this distribution is not intended to be indicative of the amount and timing of future distributions, if any.